Skip to main content

 Where do I find out more information about ANS in North Dakota, especially which water bodies are infested and what species are considered ANS?

-Up-to-date information about ANS can be found here.
+Up-to-date information about ANS can be found on the Department’s website.

 What happens if I catch an ANS fish species?